elephantscale/es-training-new/machine-learning/slides/Unsupervised-Generic.md

  * 1. Preprocessing, or feature scaling

- * 2. Compute the “covariance” matrix
+ * 2. Compute the "covariance" matrix

       - How each feature is related to another

- * 3. Find the “eigenvectors” of the covariance matrix
+ * 3. Find the "eigenvectors" of the covariance matrix

  * 4. Find the important principal components